 3. Lack of coverage

-If Virtual Doorman has staffing or technical issues, or if something is wrong with the internet at your building, you’ll lose coverage.
+If Virtual Doorman has staffing or technical issues, or if the internet at your building is down, you’ll lose coverage.
 A lapse in coverage could result in missed deliveries or visitors who can’t access your property.

 Review of Virtual Doorman